folio-org/raml-module-builder/README.md

 ## Tenant API

 The Postgres Client support in the RMB is schema specific, meaning, it expects every tenant to be represented by its own schema.
 The RMB exposes 3 APIs to facilitate the creation of schemas per tenant (a type of provisioning for the tenant).
-Post, Delete, and 'check existance' of a tenant schema.
+Post, Delete, and 'check existence' of a tenant schema.
 Note that the use of this API is optional.

 The RAML defining the API: